EjderAysun/University-Library-Information-System/README.md

 ---

 ## Inspiration
-* Software Engineering 115 (SE 115) Project Instructions (Izmir University of Economics, 2021, SE 115 course, Fall semester project document)
+Software Engineering 115 (SE 115) Project Instructions (Izmir University of Economics, 2021, SE 115 course, Fall semester project document)

-* As a student of the Izmir University of Economics, I made this project in accordance with the SE 115 Project Instructions for the fall semester project of the SE 115 course in 2021.
+As a student of the Izmir University of Economics, I made this project in accordance with the SE 115 Project Instructions for the fall semester project of the SE 115 course in 2021.

-* The project conforms almost exactly to the document.
+The project conforms almost exactly to the document.

-* Since the content of the SE 115 projects that will be given in the next periods may be similar to this document, I do not share the document publicly.
+Since the content of the SE 115 projects that will be given in the next periods may be similar to this document, I do not share the document publicly.
 If you need the document, send an e-mail with the reason to the following address: <ejdera344@gmail.com>
 ---

 ## Version
 **Version 1.0.0**
 README document for the ULIS project.

 **Version 1.0.1**
-README updated.
+Some minor fixes.

 **Version 1.0.2**
-README updated.
+Some minor fixes and screenshots fixed.

+**Version 1.0.3**
+Some minor fixes and screenshots fixed.

+**Version 1.0.4**
+Some minor fixes and screenshots fixed.

 ---
 ## Contributors